Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 Clark Peak Summit Views

-The summit was a vantage point to see our other three goals sitting side by side.
-Just off west of Eightmile Creek was smoky.
+The summit was a great vantage point to see our other three goals side by side.
+It was smoky, just off west of Eightmile Creek.
 The haze had come from the Diamond Creek Fire that started one month ago.

 Freezeout Slam high points